Table of Contents

 Presence of risk factors

 The factors which increase the risk of the development of lipid accumulation leading to atherosclerosis are also involved in the development of aortic sclerosis.
 These include:

 - Abnormal level of lipids in the blood (hyperlipidemia)

 - An increase in the level of lipoprotein

 - Elder age group: with the increase in the age of the person, there occurs a reduction in the mobility of the aortic valve.

 - Metabolic syndrome (consists of pentad: abdominal obesity, high triglyceride, low HDL, high blood pressure and high blood glucose level) is also associated with the risk of aortic sclerosis.

 Hormonal imbalance in the mineral regulation

 There has been a correlation with the increase in the risk of aortic sclerosis in persons with an increase in serum calcium, phosphate, PTH (parathyroid hormone level) and 25 hydroxyvitamin D level.
 Although the association between the conditions have been shown, the complete causative reasoning could not be done.

-Mechanical stress causes damage of the aortic valve (particularly the endothelium of the aortic valve).
-This damage leads to the lipid accumulation, which, in turn, leads to oxidation of lipid due to the development of inflammation as a resolving mechanism.
+Mechanical stress causes damage to the aortic valve (particularly the endothelium of the aortic valve).
+This damage leads to the lipid accumulation, which, in turn, leads to the oxidation of lipid due to the development of inflammation as a resolving mechanism.
 The reason for mechanical stress could be hypertension, ventricular hypertrophy, older age group associated with stenosis of the root of the aortic valve.

 Familial association via genetic linkage

 There is also familial association for the occurrence of aortic valve sclerosis as evidenced by its association with genetic factors, such as single nucleotide polymorphism such as rs10455872 located in the lipoprotein, a gene in the intron sequence (intron is the part of the gene which is the coding sequence as opposed by the exon, which refers to the non-coding sequence of a gene).

 The NOTCH1 gene, which plays a key role in the regulation by deciding the fate of the osteoblast cells of the aortic valve, is also involved in the development of aortic sclerosis (especially in the mutation of the NOTCH1 gene).